BrayanAbraham/Genetic-Algo-For-Global-Maxima-Minima/README.md

 ### To use the Site on Local Host:

-1. Download Node.js
+1. Download & Install Node.js
 2. Clone or download Git repository
-3. Run 'npm install' in terminal in the folder
-4. Run 'npm start' in the terminal to start
-5. The site will run at localhost:3000
+3. `cd ./Genetic-Algo-For-Global-Maxima-Minima`
+4. `npm install`
+5. `npm start`
+6. In Browser Open `localhost:3000`

 ## The Algorithm

 The Algorithm is in src/genAlgoClasses/

-Individual.js contains the Fitness Function and Mutation function<br/>
+Individual.js contains the Fitness Function and Mutation function.<br/>
-Population.js contains calculation of next generation and crossover
+Population.js contains calculation of next generation and crossover.